 Ablative laser resurfacing is perhaps the most effective (and costliest) way to remove brown spots.
-You get these done in a dermatologist's office.
+This procedure is done in a dermatologist's office.

 Laser treatments target the melanin in your skin and are highly effective.
-The top layer of skin where the spots are is removed via lasers in a procedure that takes about 20 minutes.
+The laser removes the top layer of the skin, along with those pesky age spots, in a procedure that takes about 20 minutes.
 Scabs will form within 24 hours on the treated area.
-Once the procedure is over, you can use Vaseline on the spots to protect them and you'll need to stay out of the sun.
+Once the procedure is over, you can use Vaseline on the spots to protect them, and you'll need to stay out of the sun.

-OTC skin lightening creams can be effective in lightening your brown spots.
-Look for products with 2% hydroquinone in them.
-Popular over-the-counter creams include Porcelana ($9) and Esoterica Fade Cream ($31).
-Apply these to your brown spots twice daily.
-These should help lighten your brown spots, but they likely won't go away completely.
+Over-the-counter skin lightening creams may be effective in lightening brown spots.
+Look for products with 2 percent hydroquinone in them.
+Popular OTC creams include Porcelana ($15).
+Apply these to liver spots twice daily.
+These should help lighten them, but they likely won't go away completely.

 "Another great product for pigment prevention is Even Tone serum from SkinBetter Science," notes Marino.
 "It is a pigment inhibiting and evening serum that helps to brighten and unify the complexion."